 MILD PELVIC OR LOWER ABDOMINAL PAIN

+It's possible to feel yourself ovulate, but many women don't notice it.
 You may experience a mild ache or pain in the lower abdomen, usually on one side or the other (not the same side each time).
 This can last a short time or for a few hours.
 There may be light vaginal bleeding, discharge or nausea along with the ache or pain.
+But if you're trying to get pregnant, don't wait for the twinge.
+That means your fertile window is soon closing.

 BREAST SORENESS OR TENDERNESS